 A Health Care Spending Account is also referred as Health Care Expenses Account, Private Health Spending Plan, Private Health Services Plan, Costs Plus, Lifestyle Spending Account or Health Care Spending Account.

-How Does a Health Spending Account Work?
+How Does an Health Spending Account Work?

-The average annual out-of-pocket costs for prescriptions is $1,484.
-HSAs can also be used to pay for vision care (including contacts), hearing aids, chiropractic needs and other medical services.
-It can even be used for a massage.
+HSAs are typically used to pay for eligible expenses such as prescription drugs, doctor visits, dental care, vision care (including contacts), hearing aids, chiropractic needs and other medical services.
+It can even be used for a massage!

 Here’s an overview of how a Health Care Spending Account works: